Skip to main content

 Before anything else, we need to include a few header files:

-• Greeter.h: The header file the Slice compiler generated from Greeter.ice.
+• Greeter.h: The header file that the Slice compiler generated from Greeter.ice.

 • Ice.h: This header provides definitions that are necessary for accessing the Ice runtime.